CollinA7/tech-blog/README.md

   ## Credits

-  contact me Directly with for any questions for contributions
+  contact me directly with for any questions for contributions

-  ## Tests

-  nope

   ## Github link